core-wg/coral/draft-ietf-core-coral.md

 ~~~~
 {: #fig-6690-orig title='Original example at coap://.../.well-known/core'}

-After an extraction (currently not defined in this document), this list represents the content of the basic information model representing the above.
+After an extraction described in {{conversion-6690}}, this list represents the content of the basic information model representing the above.
 For the basic model, the table is to be considered unsorted in the first step.

 | Subject | Predicate | Object |